confluentinc/cp-demo/docs/index.rst

 -----------

 You can also send all your metrics to the cloud and query them using |ccloud| Metrics API.
+To do this section of the tutorial, it requires a |ccloud| account.

 #.
 Create an account on |ccloud| at https://confluent.cloud.
 When you sign up for `Confluent Cloud <https://confluent.cloud>`__, use the promo code ``C50INTEG`` to receive an additional $50 free usage (`details <https://www.confluent.io/confluent-cloud-promo-disclaimer>`__).